Pringley/bifrost/paper/content.markdown

 #### Abstract {-}

-A simple strategy is presented for dynamically intepreting remote procedure calls in scripting languages, resulting in the ability to transparently use libraries from both languages in a single program.
+A simple strategy is presented for dynamically interpreting remote procedure calls in scripting languages, resulting in the ability to transparently use libraries from both languages in a single program.
 The protocol described handles complex, nested arguments and object-oriented libraries.